The Center for Mind-Body Medicine (CMBM) Small Group Model for Children and Adolescents

 Location/Institution: Jete e Re (“New Life”) High School in Suhareka, Kosovo

-The purpose of this study was to determine whether participation in Center for Mind Body Medicine (CMBM) Small Group Model for Children and Adolescents decreases symptoms of posttraumatic stress disorder (PTSD).
-Participants were randomly assigned to CMBM Small Group Model for Children and Adolescents or to a waitlist control group.
-Measures utilized the Harvard Trauma Questionnaire (HTQ).
-Results indicate that students in the immediate (CMBM) Small Group Model for Children and Adolescents had significantly lower PTSD symptom scores following the intervention than those in the waitlist control group.
-Preintervention and postintervention scores for the (CMBM) Small Group Model for Children and Adolescents were 2.5 and 2.0 respectively, and for the control group, 2.5 and 2.4, respectively.
+The purpose of the study was to determine whether participation in The Center for Mind Body Medicine (CMBM) Small Group Model for Children and Adolescents decreased symptoms of posttraumatic stress disorder (PTSD).
+Participants were randomly assigned to The Center for Mind-Body Medicine (CMBM) Small Group Model for Children and Adolescents or to a waitlist control group.
+Measures utilized include the Harvard Trauma Questionnaire (HTQ).
+Results indicate that students in the immediate The Center for Mind-Body Medicine (CMBM) Small Group Model for Children and Adolescents had significantly lower PTSD symptom scores following the intervention than those in the waitlist control group.
+Preintervention and postintervention scores for The Center for Mind-Body Medicine (CMBM) Small Group Model for Children and Adolescents were 2.5 and 2.0 respectively, and for the control group, 2.5 and 2.4, respectively.
 The decreased PTSD symptom scores were maintained in the initial intervention group at 3-month follow-up.
-After the wait list control group received the (CMBM) Small Group Model for Children and Adolescents, there was a significant decrease in PTSD symptom scores compared to the preintervention scores.
-Limitations include small sample size; the lack of inclusion of a trauma exposure scale in the actual interviews with participants; the possibility that bias was introduced because the teachers both administered the intervention and performed the postintervention interview assessments, when administered by interview; the HTQ in this study was a self-report measure and did not give a clinical diagnosis of PTSD; and follow-up was only on the intervention group.
+After the waitlist control group received The Center for Mind-Body Medicine (CMBM) Small Group Model for Children and Adolescents, there was a significant decrease in PTSD symptom scores compared to the preintervention scores.
+Limitations include small sample size, the lack of inclusion of a trauma exposure scale in the actual interviews with participants, the possibility that bias was introduced because the teachers both administered the intervention and performed the postintervention interview assessments when administered by interview, the HTQ in this study was a self-report measure and did not give a clinical diagnosis of PTSD, and follow-up was only on the intervention group.

 The following studies were not included in rating The Center for Mind-Body Medicine (CMBM) Small Group Model for Children and Adolescents on the Scientific Rating Scale...